 "Underlying everything is that medical costs - not medical insurance, but medical costs - are not going down," Michaels said.
-"Health care reform has caused the insurance industry in New York to be spending more money than they would have had they not had the Affordable Care Act to deal with."
+"Health care reform has caused the insurance industry in

 While the primary benefit offered by employers continues to be health insurance, Michaels said his firm sells a "tremendous" amount of life and disability insurance policies.

 "Voluntary benefits are a very big part of that," he said.
 "We've seen a tremendous increase in companies offering voluntary benefits."